Here’s what the USPS returns agent message means:

 The company you originally ordered from provides the shipping labels.

-You drop off the item, using those labels, for the refund.
+You drop off the item, using those labels, for a refund.

 When the item makes it to a USPS processing center, the returns agent does their thing, and you get this update.